Hady Mirza

-He was the winner of the second season of the reality TV show Singapore Idol.
+Hady was the winner of the second season of the reality TV show Singapore Idol.
 He was crowned the winner on 25 September 2006 at the Singapore Indoor Stadium after garnering 70% of about one million votes cast by television viewers.
 He was also the winner of the world's first Asian Idol competition held on 16 December 2007 in Jakarta, Indonesia.
 Asian Idol is a competition between six Idol winners from several different Asian countries, namely Singapore Idol, Malaysian Idol, Indonesian Idol, Indian Idol, Philippine Idol and Vietnam Idol.

-After years of not appearing in the limelight, Hady made his comeback by joining Gegar Vaganza 6 in 2019.
+After a few years of hiatus, Hady made his comeback by joining Gegar Vaganza 6 in 2019.
 Hady was named co-winner of the sixth season of the Malaysian television singing show, sharing the title with Naqiu Boboy.

-Hady is most known for his smooth R&B voice and charming personality.

-Biography
+Early life and education

-Hady was born to a family of Buginese descent with roots from Sulawesi, Indonesia.

-Hady studied engineering at Temasek Polytechnic.
+Hady was born in Singapore to a family of Buginese ancestry.
+Hady studied engineering at Temasek Polytechnic in Tampines.

+Career

 Hady's debut album, self-titled Hady Mirza, was released in Singapore on 13 November 2006 and achieved Platinum status within 4 days of its release.
 The album is due to be re-released in 2008 with additional material.

 Hady was awarded with two major awards in Anugerah Planet Muzik 2007, a yearly Malay music award show awarding the best musicians in Singapore, Malaysia, and Indonesia.
 Hady was voted "Most Popular Artiste (Singapore)" and his self-penned Malay single Merpati was voted "Most Popular Song (Singapore)".
 Hady was also voted "Most Popular Artiste (Singapore)" in Anugerah Planet Muzik 2008.

 One year after his Singapore Idol win, Hady won the world's first-ever Asian Idol, featuring Idol winners from six countries: Singapore, Malaysia, Indonesia, Vietnam, Philippines and India.
 With his unique soulful voice and charming looks, Hady will now represent Asia to promote diversified Asian music to the world.
 Hady's two performance choices were: Berserah, composed by Taufik Batisah and Beautiful Day by U2.

 During the results show, he also performed Do I Make You Proud with American Idol Season 5 winner Taylor Hicks and the other Asian Idol contestants, as well as a highly-popular version of George Michael's Freedom!
 '90 with Malaysian Idol Jaclyn Victor.
 He also hosted Singapore Idol during the third season.